Panorama: Fast-Track Nearest Neighbors: Introduction

-\pk{The proliferation of large-scale neural embeddings has transformed machine learning applications, from computer vision and recommendation systems~\citep{lowe2004distinctive, koren2009matrix} to bioinformatics~\citep{altschul1990basic} and modern retrieval-augmented generation (RAG) systems~\citep{lewis2020retrieval, gao2023retrieval}.
-As embedding models evolve from hundreds to thousands of dimensions---exemplified by OpenAI's $\mathtt{text \text{-} embedding \text{-}3 \text{-}large }$~\citep{neelakantan2022textcodeembeddingscontrastive}---the demand for efficient and scalable real-time Approximate Nearest-Neighbor Search (\anns) intensifies.}
+\pkv{The proliferation of large-scale neural embeddings has transformed machine learning applications, from computer vision and recommendation systems~\citep{lowe2004distinctive, koren2009matrix} to bioinformatics~\citep{altschul1990basic} and retrieval-augmented generation (RAG) pipelines~\citep{lewis2020retrieval, gao2023retrieval}.
+As embedding models produce vectors with thousands of dimensions---OpenAI's $\mathtt{text\text{-}embedding\text{-}3\text{-}large}$~\citep{neelakantan2022textcodeembeddingscontrastive} reaches~3072---the need for real-time Approximate Nearest-Neighbor Search (\anns) intensifies.}

-\pk{Current \anns methods fall into four major categories: \emph{graph-based}, \emph{clustering-based}, \emph{tree-based}, and \emph{hash-based}.
-Graph-based methods, such as HNSW~\citep{hnsw} and DiskANN~\citep{diskann}, build a navigable connectivity structure that supports logarithmic search.
-Clustering and quantization-based methods, e.g., IVFPQ~\citep{pq, ivf} and ScaNN~\citep{scann}, partition the space into regions and compress representations within them.
-Tree-based methods, including kd-trees~\citep{kdtree_original} and FLANN~\citep{flann}, recursively divide the space but degrade in high dimensions due to the \emph{curse of dimensionality}.
-Finally, hash-based methods, such as LSH~\citep{lsh_original,e2lsh} and multi-probe LSH~\citep{multiprobe_lsh}, map points into buckets so that similar points are likely to collide.
-Despite this diversity, all such methods operate in two phases~\citep{efficient_indexing}: \emph{filtering} and \emph{refinement} (or verification). \Cref{fig:pipeline} depicts this pipeline.
-Filtering reduces the set of candidate nearest neighbors to those qualifying a set of criteria and \emph{refinement} operates on these candidates to compute the query answer set.
-Prior work has overwhelmingly targeted the filtering phase, assuming that refinement is fast and inconsequential.}